 Introducing Savanna, Hadoop as a Service for Private Cloud with OpenStack

 Hadoop was originally a widely adopted implementation of the MapReduce paradigm.
 It has since become a platform for distributed computation, with a number of projects built on top of it.
 In this post, I will discuss use cases for moving two core components—the MapReduce framework and HDFS (distributed and reliable file system)—to OpenStack.
 This will be a first step toward bringing the whole Hadoop infrastructure into the private cloud.
-This project, which we’ve called Savanna, was just recently introduced by Mirantis, and is detailed by my colleague Dmitry Mescheryakov in the Youtube video below.
-I’ve also discussed the use cases we believe are germane to the problem.
+This project, which we've called Savanna, was just recently introduced by Mirantis.
+I've also discussed the use cases we believe are germane to the problem.

 Understanding the Hadoop Cloud Use Cases

 The Hadoop ecosystem has different groups of users, each with unique views on the system and specific needs.
 We can divide these users into three major groups: system administrators, developers and QA, and analytics and data scientists.
 Let’s consider how we can help each group of users and how their problems can be solved using the OpenStack cloud.